Learn To Love Yourself

 Find a quiet space.
 Turn off the phone and close the door.

 Close your eyes and take a few deep relaxing breaths.
 Then call out your inner shadow, whichever it may be.
-Ask them how they have made you stronger.
-Ask them what they need from you in order to be healed, heard, appreciated and valued.
+Ask how it has made you stronger.
+Ask what it needs from you in order to be healed, heard, appreciated and valued.
 You may be surprised at the answer.
 But trust that this is your deep inner knowledge and wisdom directing you.

 It can be scary to start integrating your shadow aspects.
 But if you allow them to move they will guide you and support you to greater self-care and self-love.
 While you repress shadow aspects they suck up your power and control you with judgement and criticism.
 Once you integrate them the resistance they created disappears and they become your allies.